alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 The "problem" with `Object.keys()` is that works only with enumerable object properties.
 Every object has `GetOwnProperty()` method.
 This method is used for each property to check if specific property is enumerable or not, if it has `enumerable` flag.
 If it is not enumerable it will not show up when you use `Object.keys()`.

-Let's say that you want to return a list of nonexisting properties. in this case, the object will call the `GetOwnProperty()` method for each imagery property on that list.
+Let's say that you want to return a list of non-existing properties.
+In this case, the object will call the `GetOwnProperty()` method for each imagery property on that list.
 Unfortunately, since these properties actually doesn't exist in the target object there is no record saying they are enumerable.

 If there is no record saying that all those imagery properties in the returned list are enumerable they will not show up if you use the `Object.keys()` method.
 These properties will only show up when you use `(Object.getOwnPropertyNames()`.
 That said, there is a way to make this work.